Ethereal (musician): Awful Records and production

 In 2013, Ethereal met American rapper Playboi Carti through a mutual friend.
 Ethereal would later collaborate with Carti helping him develop his sound.
 His earliest collaboration with Playboi Carti was in 2014 with the track, "iknowuknow", on Cactus Jack.
-In 2015, he released "Beef" with Playboi Carti which become an influential song in SoundCloud rap.
+In 2015, he released "Beef" with Playboi Carti which became an influential song in SoundCloud rap.

 In July 2016, he produced a Playboi Carti freestyle titled "Pump Fake!”, the title referencing a pump fake.
 In September 2016, he released a collaboration EP with American rapper Archibald Slim titled Slum Beautiful.
 In December 2016, Ethereal and Playboi Carti released a single titled "Lemme Know".

 Ethereal met American musician Faye Webster and later helped her sign with Awful Records in 2017.

 In 2018, a remix to "Beef" was released by American rapper Flo Milli titled "Beef FloMix".
 The song would go viral on TikTok in 2019 becoming Flo Milli's breakout hit.